kpetski/git-pages/README.md

+# git-pages
+This is a react app that has info for my projects with a github page.

+## Adding project to github pages
+In order to deploy project, it has to be static.
+Does not work for server/express apps.
+Add gitpages after the project has been created by:
+  1. edit package.json by adding "homepage": "https://kpetski.github.io/<repo-name>",
+  2. terminal `npm run build`
+  3. terminal `yarn add --dev gh-pages`
+  4. add the following scripts to package.json
+          ```
+          "scripts": {
+          // ...
+          "predeploy": "npm run build",
+          "deploy": "gh-pages -d build"
+          }
+          ```

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>